jewel/clearskies/protocol/core.md

 otherwise they should be kept indefinitely.

-Passphrases are not stored verbatim but instead the SHA256(SHA256(...)) is stored instead.
+Passphrases are not stored verbatim but instead the SHA256(SHA256(...)) is stored.
 Note that this is a 256-bit access code instead of the usual 128-bit codes.

 When first connected to a peer, all known access codes should be sent.
-Thereafter only database updates need to be sent.
+Thereafter, only database updates need to be sent.
 Updates do not need to be relayed.

-The "access_code_list" message is used for the initial list and subsequent updates send an "access_code_update".
+The "access_code_list" message is used for the initial list, and subsequent updates send an "access_code_update".
 Here is an example message, which shows an access code of each type: